sda-community-plugins/component-templates/dotnet-iis/README.md

  - **deploy-to-iis**
    This process is the main deployment process that creates/updates an IIS Application Pool, Application and Site.
-It downloads the files from a component version stored in Deployment Automation and synchronizes them into the  IIS `webroot` directory.
-It also calls the **update-connection-settings** process below to update the entries in a `ConnectionStrings.config` file using environment properties stored in Deployment Automation.
+It downloads the files from a [Component Version](http://help.serena.com/doc_center/sra/ver6_3/sda_help/ConcCompVer.html#concept651) stored in Deployment Automation and synchronizes them into the  IIS `webroot` directory.
+It also calls the **update-connection-settings** process below to update the entries in a `ConnectionStrings.config` file using [Application Environment Properties](http://help.serena.com/doc_center/sra/ver6_3/sda_help/ProcAppEnvPropsNew.html#task586) stored in Deployment Automation.

-   Note: this process requires the structure of your web application is represented in a component version in Deployment Automation - although you could also create a ".Zip" file and extract it as part of the process.
+   Note: this process requires the structure of your web application is represented in a Component Version in Deployment Automation - although you could also create a ".Zip" file and extract it as part of the process.
  - **recycle-app-pool**
    This process simply recycles an Application Pool